Motorhome Iceland > Blog > How Much is Gas in Iceland? A 2026 Update

 Time to Hit the Road!

-Now that you know how much gas costs in Iceland and you’ve got plenty of cheat sheets and tips and tricks on how to keep gas costs down, it’s time to pack those bags, rent a motorhome in Iceland, and go on that road trip of a lifetime.
-And, who knows, maybe you’ll even be able to extend your road trip if you save enough money using all the helpful info in our guide.
+Now that you know how much gas costs in Iceland and you’ve got plenty of cheat sheets, tips, and tricks to keep fuel expenses down, it’s time to pack your bags, choose a camper rental in Iceland, and set off on the road trip of a lifetime.
+And who knows?
+If you save enough by following the helpful advice in our guide, you might even be able to extend your adventure and explore even more of the island.

 bottom_post